moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 $\mathrm{SE}(2)$ sub-Riemannian problem via this $\mathbb{Z}_2\times\mathbb{Z}_2$ action.
 </div>

-That inequality is the punchline of Part 3 — and a cliffhanger.
+That inequality is the punchline of Part&nbsp;3 — and a cliffhanger.
 It says the geodesic *cannot* remain globally shortest past $4K(k^2)$; the mirror twin catches it there at the latest.
 What it does **not** say is whether the cut happens *exactly* there or strictly earlier — whether the bound is tight.